Herb Scannell

 Herb Scannell (born January 11, 1957) is an American media executive and businessman.
-He served as the president of Nickelodeon and TV Land from 1996 to 2006, was the founding CEO of Next New Networks, and the president of BBC Worldwide America.
-He served as the CEO of the Mitú Network until the Summer 2018.
+He was the president of Nickelodeon and TV Land from 1996 to 2006, was the founding CEO of Next New Networks, and the president of BBC Worldwide America.
+He was the CEO of the Mitú Network until the Summer 2018.
 He became the president and chief executive officer of KPCC-FM in January 2019.
+In September 2023, he announced his retirement from that position.

 Early life and education

-Scannell was born on Long Island in New York to an Irish father from Boston and Puerto Rican mother as the youngest of four.
+Scannell was born on Long Island in New York to an Irish father from Boston and Puerto Rican mother.
+He is the youngest of four.
 He received his primary and secondary education in his hometown.
-His mother taught him Spanish at home helping him to become fluent in both English and Spanish.
-As a child he would spend every summer with his Puerto Rican family on the island becoming very attached to his Hispanic roots.
+His mother taught him Spanish at home, helping him to become fluent in both English and Spanish.
+As a child he would spend every summer with his Puerto Rican family on the island, becoming very attached to his Hispanic roots.

 Scannell graduated from high school in 1975 and entered Boston College.
 As a student he became the manager of WZBC (the campus' radio station).
-He graduated in 1979 with a bachelor's degree in English.
+He graduated in 1979 with a Bachelor's degree in English.

 Career

-Scannell was hired by WHN Radio (New York) in 1980, before joining the cable television revolution in 1981 at The Movie Channel before it merged with Showtime, and eventually worked his way up to the position of director of program promotion for Showtime/The Movie Channel.
+Scannell was hired by WHN Radio (New York) in 1980, before joining the cable television industry in 1981 at The Movie Channel before it merged with Showtime, and eventually worked his way up to the position of director of program promotion for Showtime/The Movie Channel.

 In March 1988, Scannell joined Nickelodeon as director of programming, overseeing program scheduling.
 In 1989, he was named vice president for Nickelodeon.
 He oversaw the development and launch of Nick News.
-In 1990, he served as executive vice president for Nickelodeon Network and U.S. Television.
+In 1990, he was executive vice president for Nickelodeon Network and U.S. Television.
 He oversaw the direction of Nickelodeon and Nick at Nite cable networks.
 He was also fundamental in the development of Nick Jr. and Nicktoons.

 President of Nickelodeon

 In February 1996, he was named president of Nickelodeon and TV Land, succeeding Geraldine Laybourne.
-Under his leadership, Nickelodeon (which, under his watch, included such animated series as SpongeBob SquarePants, Danny Phantom, The Fairly OddParents, Avatar: The Last Airbender, The Wild Thornberrys, The Angry Beavers, Catscratch and Hey Arnold!) and TV Land became the highest-rated cable networks launched within the past seven years.
+Under his leadership, Nickelodeon (which, under his watch, included such animated series as SpongeBob SquarePants, Danny Phantom, The Fairly OddParents, Avatar: The Last Airbender, The Wild Thornberrys, The Angry Beavers, Catscratch, Pig Goat Banana Cricket and Hey Arnold!) and TV Land became the highest-rated cable networks launched within the past seven years.
 Nickelodeon also expanded to other areas such as live theatrical shows, magazines and feature films.
 He was also responsible for launching Dora the Explorer, The Brothers García (which is based on Los García, a show he used to watch in Puerto Rico) and Taina.